mattermost/mattermost-handbook/operations/research-and-development/product/pm-onboarding.md

 ### Training focus:

-* Participate in job duties and acquire ownership of a full project
+* Participate in job duties and acquire ownership of a full feature.

+### Training outputs:
+* Document detailed notes from customer calls for requirements and use cases.
+* Kick off a project with the UX, Engineering and QA.
+* Write spec document and 1-pager for your feature.

 ### Activities:

 * Participate in transitional projects with exiting PM owner
-* Interview clients for research for an upcoming project
+* Interview customers or users for research for an upcoming project
-* Document research findings and requirements
+* Document research findings, use cases and requirements
 * Work with UX team on specs for your project and validation of designs with customers
 * Work with Development on specs and PR reviews for your project
 * Work with QA on test plans